SaraChaskelson/Git_commands_markdown/mySlides.md

 ### 9.1 Pros/cons

-<g> creating quality commit messages makes using and collaborating with Git a lot easier:</g>
+**+ creating quality commit messages makes using and collaborating with Git a lot easier:**

 1. To help a future reader quickly understand what changed and why it changed
 2. To assist with easily undoing specific changes